john-doherty/cordova-file-storage/README.md

-# cordova-file-storage.js
+# cordova-file-storage

 An easy way to read/write files in Cordova.

 ## Install

-Copy the [cordova-file-storage](./cordova-file-storage.js) into your project.
+Add the [cordova-file-storage.js](./cordova-file-storage.js) to your project.

 ## Usage